-IEUA’s Regional Water-use Efficiency Programs have been placed on a temporary hold for the next 4 weeks.
-If you would like any information on water saving programs or rebates, please contact Pietro Cambiaso via email at email@example.com.
+As of May 26, 2020, IEUA has resumed its Regional Water-Use Efficiency Programs.
+Regional programs hosted by the Chino Basin Water Conservation District continue to be on a temporary hold.
+If you would like any information on water saving programs or rebates, please contact Pietro Cambiaso via email at firstname.lastname@example.org

 The Inland Empire Utilities Agency (IEUA) was formed in 1950 to supply imported drinking water to the Chino Basin.
 Originally named the Chino Basin Municipal Water District, IEUA has been a leader in water supply planning and programs to protect the region’s vital water supplies for over fifty years.

 Smart water planning starts with water conservation.
 Every gallon of water saved within the Chino Basin translates into reduced demand for expensive imported water supplies.
 By being more efficient, our community will increase the reliability of our existing water supplies and reduce the cost of imported water purchases.
 IEUA’s goal is to save over 25,000 acre-feet of water over the next twenty years through conservation – that’s about 7% of our area’s current water use.

 To achieve this water conservation goal, IEUA is working closely with the following local retail water agencies: the cities of Chino, Chino Hills, Ontario, and Upland, Cucamonga Valley Water District, Monte Vista Water District, Fontana Water Company and the San Antonio Water Company.

 Here’s How You Can Help Conserve Water – And Save Money on Your Water Bills